 Health Care in Danger (HCiD) is an ICRC-led project of the Red Cross and Red Crescent Movement started in 2012.
 It aims at improving the efficiency and delivery of effective and impartial health care in armed conflict and other emergencies.

-Within the framework of the initiative, medical ethics constitute a major area of cooperation between the ICRC and the WMA.
+Within the framework of the initiative, medical ethics constitute a major area of cooperation between the ICRC and the World Medical Association (WMA).
 This was formalised by a Memorandum of Understanding signed on the 26th of June 2013.
-With this agreement, the WMA aims to cooperate closely with the ICRC within the framework of this project, especially by addressing the responsibility of health-care personnel in armed conflicts and other emergencies.
+With this agreement, the WMA aims to cooperate closely with the ICRC within the framework of this project, especially by addressing the responsibility of healthcare personnel in armed conflicts and other emergencies.

 The HCiD initiative has highlighted six priorities where the steps from the commitment to meaningful action needs to be prioritised by all those concerned.
 For each of these priority areas, recommendations and practical measures were identified to assist the different stakeholders to take action.